marcus-o/real_time_rfsoc_phase_correction/readme.md

 ## License and Funding
 The code in this repository may be reused under a CC BY-NC 4.0 license ( https://creativecommons.org/licenses/by-nc/4.0/ ).
+If used in academic work, please cite our preprint ( https://doi.org/10.48550/arXiv.2503.07005 ) instead of this repository.

 We acknowledge the AMD University Program for software and hardware support.